-Connecticut is a "Housing First" state and utilizes a system of eight regional CANs to prioritize housing the most vulnerable individuals and families experiencing homelessness.
-Developers proposing to include permanent supportive housing units in their development for persons experiencing homelessness are required to adopt the Housing First concept and accept tenants only through the regional CAN for those units.
+Connecticut is a "Housing First" state and utilizes a system of seven regional CANs to prioritize housing the most vulnerable individuals and families experiencing homelessness.
+Developers proposing to include Supportive Housing units in their development for persons experiencing homelessness are required to adopt the Housing First concept and accept tenants only through the regional CAN for those units.
+There are two exceptions to the CAN utilization requirement: